hyunwoo/vue-template/README.md

 - `npm run github-deploy`: Start the service using Github Page

-- `npm run generate-docs`: create documentation JSDOC & DOCMA if use docma,
+- `npm run generate-docs`: create documentation JSDOC , DOCMA or documentationjs if use DOCMA or documentationjs
      - `npm run serve-docs`: serve doc from page.